hargoniX/Leanwuzla/smtcomp/2025/main.typ

 )

 = Introduction

-`bv_decide` is a Satisfiability Modulo Theories (SMT) solver for the quantifier-free theory of bit-vectors.
-It implements an eager SMT approach, consisting of a rewriting and a bit-blasting phase.
+`bv_decide` is a Lean 4 @lean4 tactic for deciding quantifier-free bit-vector `QF_BV` formulas.
+It eagerly determines satisfiability by rewriting and simplifying bit-vector formulas, bit-blasting them into propositional logic, and invoking a SAT solver with certificate checking.

-Algorithmically, the system follows the approach of the Bitwuzla SMT solver @bitwuzla with the crucial twist that the solver is implemented and verified as part of the Lean 4 theorem prover and programming language @lean4.
-Furthermore, in order to ensure end-to-end correctness of the result, `bv_decide` also checks the LRAT @lrat certificate produced by the SAT backend.
-Overall `bv_decide` contains three key verified components:
+Algorithmically, `bv_decide` follows the approach of the Bitwuzla SMT solver @bitwuzla, with the crucial twist that the solver is implemented and verified as part of the Lean 4 theorem prover and programming language.
+Furthermore, to ensure the end-to-end correctness of results, `bv_decide` also checks the LRAT @lrat certificate produced by the SAT backend.

-(1) The rewriting engine, which is heavily inspired by Bitwuzla's rewrite rules.
-We also formally verify all rewrites used by `bv_decide` for arbitrary bit-widths within Lean.
+= Core (Verified) Components

+1. *Bitvector Rewrites:* Inspired by Bitwuzla's equational rewrite rules to simplify `QF_BV` formulas.
+  All rewrite rules are formally verified in Lean for arbitrary bit-widths, ensuring semantic equivalence.

-(2) The bit-blasting engine, which is based on a formally verified AIG framework that uses Lean's built-in support for imperative data structures, such as arrays and hash maps to achieve imperative performance characteristics.
+2. *Bit-Blasting Engine:* Transforms simplified bit-vector expressions into an And-Inverter Graph (AIG) and then into CNF.
+Built atop a verified AIG framework that uses Lean's imperative arrays and hash maps for efficient in-place operations.

-(3) The verified LRAT checker, which is used to import proofs of UNSAT from the SAT solving backend (the `cadical` solver) into the Lean logic.
-As an additional optimization step, the LRAT checker trims the LRAT file to drop unused proof steps with the same strategy as `lrat-trim` @lrat-trim.
+3. *LRAT Checker:* After encoding the AIG to CNF, `bv_decide` invokes the SAT backend on the CNF problem, which emits an LRAT certificate if the problem is UNSAT.
+The verified LRAT checker then validates the UNSAT proof and trims unused proof steps, following the `lrat-trim` strategy @lrat-trim.

+= Certifying Components

+The following components are not verified but output certificates that are checked by other components of `bv_decide`:

+1. *SAT Backend:* The SAT backend does not need to be verified and is treated as a black box.
+However, we require it to produce a valid LRAT certificate, which is then checked by the verified LRAT checker.

+2. *Rewrite Engine:* The proof generated by this engine during the transformation of the original bit-vector formula is checked by the Lean kernel.

+= Sources of Error

+Despite end-to-end verification, three low-probability sources of error remain:

-The `bv_decide` tactic is originally developed as an integrated tactic for Lean, and thus does not natively speak the SMT-LIB format.
+1. *Parsing Errors*, which may cause `bv_decide` to misinterpret SMT-LIB input. `bv_decide` is developed as an integrated tactic for Lean and thus does not natively support the SMT-LIB format.
-To remedy this, we developed a wrapper called `leanwuzla` @leanwuzla that is able to translate problems from the `QF_BV` SMT-LIB logic into a Lean problem that `bv_decide` can decide.
-Note that this wrapper is not formally verified.
+  To use it in SMT-COMP, we developed a wrapper called `leanwuzla` @leanwuzla that translates SMT-LIB queries into Lean propositions for `bv_decide` to decide.
+This wrapper is not formally verified.

-Thus, despite being an end-to-end, formally verified solver, there are three sources of error that could, in theory, still causes `bv_decide` to output a wrong result from an input SMT-LIB expression:

-Firstly, `leanwuzla` could mis-parse an SMT-LIB file.
-This would cause `bv_decide` to solve a problem different from the one intended by the SMT-LIB input.
-We thus tested the `leanwuzla` component on all of SMT-LIB 2024 in order to gain confidence that the parser is indeed correct.

-Secondly, the Lean compiler could have compiled the `bv_decide` source code to a binary that does not semantically correspond to the source.
-Once again, since `leanwuzla` has been tested on SMT-LIB 2024, we have reasonable confidence that there are no Lean compiler bugs that affect `bv_decide`.

-Lastly, the Lean kernel has a soundness bug.
-This would allow us to falsely establish the correctness of the bitblasting of `bv_decide`.
-This is highly unlikely, as the Lean kernel is implemented with the De Bruijn criterion in mind @barendregt2005challenge, ensuring that the Lean kernel has a small trusted code base, which has undergone careful review and heavy testing.
-It is particularly unlike to have bugs that allow it to accept incorrect, but nevertheless non-adversarial proofs.
+  However, extensive testing on SMT-LIB 2024 provides high confidence in its correctness.

+2. *Compiler Bugs* in Lean 4, which might produce a binary misaligned with source semantics.
+  Again, successful runs on SMT-LIB 2024 benchmarks offer indirect validation.

+3. *Kernel Unsoundness*, which could undermine proof checking.
+The Lean kernel follows the De Bruijn criterion
+  @barendregt2005challenge and has a small, audited codebase, making serious soundness failures extremely unlikely.
-Most soundness issues in the past have been exploited by proofs that are specifically crafted to exploit a particular vulnerability in the implementation.
-Since we perform fairly standard reasoning, we do not believe this to be a serious issue/
+  Most soundness issues in the past have been due to proofs specifically crafted to exploit particular implementation vulnerabilities.
+Since we perform fairly standard reasoning, we do not believe this to be a serious concern.

-= Configurations
+= Competition Entry

-`bv_decide` participates in the single query track of the `QF_BV` logic.
-It uses CaDiCaL version 2.1.2 @cadical as the SAT backend.
+`bv_decide` competes in the single-query track of the `QF_BV` logic at SMT-COMP 2025, using CaDiCaL 2.1.2 @cadical as its SAT solver.

 = License

-`bv_decide` as well as `leanwuzla` are licensed under the Apache 2.0 license.
+Both `bv_decide` and its SMT-LIB wrapper `leanwuzla` are released under the Apache 2.0 license.